Frequently Asked Questions

 Our only private bedroom option is the Single Apartments, where priority is given to sophomores, juniors, seniors, and graduate students.
-These spaces are provided based on your choices in the online Housing Application Portal and subject to availability.
+These spaces are provided based on your choices in the online Student Housing Application and are subject to availability.

 Are the apartments and residence halls co-ed?

 Almost all apartments and residence hall rooms are single-gender, but entire floors are co-ed.
 In the residence halls, each set of 4 rooms that share a restoom is single-gender.
 Students wishing to live in a co-ed apartment should select the Rainbow House theme preference on their application.

 Can I request to live with a specific roommate?

 If you'd like to live with someone specific, once the roommate matching portion of the application becomes available, you may search for that person in your online housing application using their 'web screen name' that they set in Part 1 of their application.
 The other person must accept your request, or you most likely will not be placed together.